 God delights in the diversity of creation and so do we!

-Serving the South Reno Community, St. Catherine’s is a reconciling, affirming, and inclusive Christian community striving through worship, love and service to welcome all people just as God created you.
-No matter where you are on your journey of faith, and whether you are single, married, divorced, separated, or partnered, our welcome knows no boundaries of age, race, ethnicity, culture, gender, sexual orientation, economic condition, physical or mental ability.
+Serving South Reno, greater Washoe County, and beyond, St. Catherine’s is a reconciling, affirming, and inclusive Christian community striving through worship, love and service to welcome all people.
+No matter where you are on your journey of faith, and whether you are single, married, divorced, separated, or partnered, our welcome knows no boundaries.

-The Episcopal Church has members in the United States and the territory of Puerto Rico; and also in Colombia, the Dominican Republic, Ecuador, Venezuela, Curacao, Austria, Belgium, France, Germany, Italy, Switzerland, Haiti, Honduras, Micronesia, Taiwan, and the Virgin Islands.
+The Episcopal Church has members in the United States, including the territory of Puerto Rico; and also in Colombia, the Dominican Republic, Ecuador, Venezuela, Curacao, Austria, Belgium, France, Germany, Italy, Switzerland, Haiti, Honduras, Micronesia, Taiwan, and the Virgin Islands.

 Both men and women, including those who are married, are eligible for ordination as deacons, priests and bishops.
 We believe in amendment of life, the forgiveness of sin, and life everlasting.
 Lay people exercise a vital role in the governance and ministry of our church.
 Holy Communion may be received by all baptized Christians, not only members of the Episcopal Church.
 We uphold the Bible and worship with the Book of Common Prayer.